raspberrypilearning/encoded-art/en/step_6.md

 --- task ---

-At the end of your `draw()` function (after your dictionary), call the global variable you just declared and make sure that all the letters are the same case.
+In the `draw()` function (after your dictionary), call the global variable you just declared and make sure that all the letters are the same case.

 --- collapse ---
 ---